Accepted Quality Level (AQL) Chart for Apparel Industry

 It is the supplier’s responsibility to ensure that the product is manufactured based on the AQL standard.
 The supplier must have an internal audit system in place on all stages of production.
 Normally standard garments factory work to an AQL 2.5 for major defects and AQL 4.0 for minor.
 For critical defects, they adopt a Zero Acceptance Level.
 For deliveries that fail the AQL, a 100% inspection must be completed.

-AQL Chart for Apparel Industry:
+AQL Chart for the Apparel Industry:

 Almost every factory recommends Suppliers use a tighter AQL in executing their internal audit.
 Please see the AQL chart below-

-AQL Chart for Apparel Industry
+AQL Chart for the Apparel Industry

 This chart is a tool provided to help determine the sample lot.
 The effectiveness and efficiency of a quality audit largely depend upon proper audit execution.